michaltomczuk/docker_swarm_ansible/Readme.md

 ## What Does This Button (playbook) Do? ##

-This playbook asumes that we will create three node cluster with a Consul and Registrator as a autodiscovery backend.
+This playbook assumes that we will create three node cluster with a Consul and Registrator as a autodiscover backend.

 ## Docker Swarm cluster ##